How to Apply

 Stanford, CA 94305

 2. Standardized Testing: International student applicants whose native language is not English and do not possess a U.S. bachelor's degree are expected to take the Test of English as a Foreign Language (TOEFL) and have the results sent to Graduate Admissions, Office of the University Registrar (university code: 4704).
 TOEFL scores must be from a test taken within the last 18 months.
-For more information, visit the Graduate Admissions Required Exams page
+For more information, visit Graduate Admissions

 3. Statement of Purpose: Applicants must compose a statement of purpose that explains how the program would advance the applicant's academic or career goals.
 The statement should not exceed two (2) pages in length, single-spaced.